Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ## Step 2: Setup Git Project Repositories

-You will create two new, empty, private git repositories (if they do not already exist) within your git repository hosting service (e.g [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com)).
+You will create two new, empty, private Git repositories (if they do not already exist) within your Git repository hosting service (e.g [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com)).
 Below, we suggest a naming convention that will clearly distinguish your ISLE code from your Islandora code.
 It's very important to understand that these are two separate code repositories, and not to confuse them.

-* Login to your git repository hosting service.
+* Login to your Git repository hosting service.
 * Create a new private repository for **ISLE**.
     * **We suggest you name it:** `yourprojectnamehere-isle`
-    * (This git repository will hold your ISLE code and your environment-specific customizations.
+    * (This Git repository will hold your ISLE code and your environment-specific customizations.
 Storing this in a private repository and following the workflow below will save you a lot of time and confusion.)
 * Create a new private repository for **Islandora Drupal**.
     * **We suggest you name it:** `yourprojectnamehere-islandora`
-    * (This git repository will hold your Islandora Drupal code and your site specific customizations.
+    * (This Git repository will hold your Islandora Drupal code and your site specific customizations.
 Storing this in a private repository and following the workflow below will save you a lot of time and confusion.)

-**Note:** This documentation will walk you through using git on the command line.
+**Note:** This documentation will walk you through using "git" on the command line.

-You will open a terminal and use the command line to clone your newly created (and empty) ISLE project from your git repository hosting service to your personal computer:
+You will open a terminal and use the command line to clone your newly created (and empty) `yourprojectnamehere-isle` repository from your Git hosting service to create a local directory/copy on your personal computer:

 * Open a `terminal` (Windows: open `Git Bash`)

-* Use the "cd" command to navigate to a directory where you want to locate your new ISLE project.
+* Use the "cd" command to navigate to a directory where you want to locate your new `yourprojectnamehere-isle` directory.
 (We recommend using the default user home directory.
 You may choose a different location, but it must not be a protected folder such as system or root directory.)
     * **Example (Mac):** `cd ~`
     * **Example (Windows):** `cd /c/Users/somebody/`

-* Clone your new ISLE project to your personal computer:
+* Clone your new `yourprojectnamehere-isle` repository to your personal computer:
     * **Example:** `git clone https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-isle.git`

-* **Note:** It is OKAY if you see this warning message: "warning: You appear to have cloned an empty repository."
+* **Note:** It is OKAY if you see this warning message: "Warning: You appear to have cloned an empty repository."

 * Navigate to the new directory created by the above clone operation:

     * **Example:** `cd yourprojectnamehere-isle`

-* Add the ICG ISLE git repository as a git upstream:
+* Add the ICG ISLE Git repository as a Git upstream:

     * `git remote add icg-upstream https://github.com/Islandora-Collaboration-Group/ISLE.git`

-* View your connections to remote git repositories:
+* View your connections to remote Git repositories:

     * `git remote -v`